 Satisfactory results were obtained in the groups where high-speed drill and curette were used.
 Independently from the surgical technique, pain scores were significantly reduced in both groups after surgery.
 No radiologically significant differences were identified between the two groups within the postoperative period 15).

 Twenty-five cases with single level cervical disc herniation (CDH) who underwent microdiscectomy were included to this study.
 Reconstruction was performed using empty bladed cervical PEEK cages.
-Clinical (Visual analogue scale (VAS) and Odom scales) and radiological results (intervertebral disc and foraminal heights, mean cervical spine lordosis angle, and fusion rate) were reviewed one day and one year after surgery.
+Clinical (Visual analogue scale (VAS) and Odom's criteria) and radiological results (intervertebral disc and foraminal heights, mean cervical spine lordosis angle, and fusion rate) were reviewed one day and one year after surgery.

 There were 18 males and 7 females, aged between 25 and 54 years (mean: 40.8).
 Mean neck and arm VAS scores reduced from 2.9 to 1.4, and from 7.2 to 1.8, respectively.
 Odom scores were found to be 1.6 and 1.4 at 1st day and one year postoperatively, respectively.
 Subsidence was seen in three cases (12%).
 There was no significant change in heights of neural foramina and intervertebral discs, and no change in cervical spine lordosis, when compared postoperative 1st day and one year radiographs.
 Fusion was detected in 92% of cases in one year.